 TEN-YEAR-OLD SAMANTHA HUMPHREY knows what she wants to be when she grows up.
 She plans to take over the financial services firm her grandmother founded in Saint Cloud, Minn., and that her mother, Laurie, leads today.

-Laurie didn’t always plan to follow in her mother’s footsteps as the owner and lead financial advisor for Granite Financial.
+Laurie didn’t always plan to follow in her mother’s footsteps as the owner and lead financial professional for Granite Financial.
 It wasn’t until she started working part-time in the practice during her college years that Laurie began to see her mother, Pat Hinds, as others in their community saw her: a successful and respected business woman.

 “Working in the back office of the business helped me grow and made my relationship with my mom grow,” she said.